sfigg/commercialization-public/customize/desktop/customize-cosa.md

 4. Perform necessary tests for validation.

+For a full list of COSA settings, please see [Planning your COSA/APN database submission](https://docs.microsoft.com/en-us/windows-hardware/drivers/mobilebroadband/planning-your-apn-database-submission#complete-the-apncosa-update-spreadsheet).

 ## To change an existing profile

 1. Navigate to the provisioning package (PPKG) that shipped with the operating system.
 It should be in the following location: %WINDIR%\Provisioning\COSA\OEM.